ITNaveen/interview-questions-NT/kubernetes/sec_net_rbac.md

 2. Ingress resources define routing rules
 3. The controller watches these resources to configure the underlying load balancer

+✅ Setting Up Ingress in Kubernetes
+To set up Ingress, you need two things:
+1️⃣ Ingress Controller (runs as a DaemonSet or Deployment).
+2️⃣ Ingress Resource (defines routing rules for traffic).

 **Common Ingress Controllers**:

 1. **NGINX Ingress Controller**: